 How to use: Have your kiddo listen and then follow directions such as “put coin in”, “give me the coin”, “push the nose”, “first, close the door, then push the nose”.

 - Skill: Understanding of basic concepts.
 The Learning Piggy Bank’s coins are different colors and each has an animal printed on them.
 Promote an understanding of basic concepts by having him/her identify the appropriate color or animal.

 How to use: If you’re just starting out with color or animal concepts, present two coins at a time to make it a bit easier.
 Place two coins in front of him/her and say “give me the red coin” or “find the dog”.
 As he/she gets better at identifying these concepts, you can present more coins at once, or you can move to naming the color or animal.

 If your child or client has a developmental or language delay, with weaknesses in oral expression, you can use this piggy bank for a variety of expressive language tasks.
 Here are some helpful examples:

 - Before getting what he/she wants, have him/her make verbal requests throughout play with the piggy, including “open”, “more”, “push please”, “green coin”, and “all done.”

 - Work on naming basic concepts by having him/her name animals and colors with the prompt “what’s this?”

 - You can also work on production of animal sounds by showing your kiddo the animal and asking them to produce the corresponding sound.

 Thanks for joining us while we explore the practical benefits of some great toys and games.
 Join us next week for #5 in our countdown…

-If you live in the D.C. area and have concerns about your child’s language or articulation and would like to seek additional help beyond what your school based speech language pathologist may be able to provide, visit https://districtspeech.com for more information on our assessment and therapy services for children of all ages.
+If you live in the D.C. area and have concerns about your child’s language or articulation and would like to seek additional help beyond what your school based speech language pathologist may be able to provide, visit our speech-language therapy services page for more information on our assessment and speech therapy for kids of all ages.